 Based on the content of the SSCE Cymru Toolkit, training sessions are now available for schools and other organisations in Wales.

 The two-hour CPD session is delivered by the Regional School Liaison Officers (RSLOs) for Service Children on Microsoft Teams for up to eight delegates.
-It is suitable for a small number of key staff from each school, who would benefit from understanding the needs of Service children in greater depth.
+It is suitable for any staff who would benefit from understanding the needs of Service children in greater depth.

 Aims of the training session:

 - To raise awareness of Service children’s needs - To increase staff confidence with supporting Service children in school.